Eric Decker: Professional career

+Pre-draft

-Decker’s senior season was cut short due to surgery he underwent to repair torn ligaments in his left foot.
-As a result, he was unable to participate in both the NFL combine and Minnesota’s pro day workout.
+Decker's senior season was cut short due to surgery he underwent to repair torn ligaments in his left foot.
+As a result, he was unable to participate in both the NFL Combine and Minnesota's pro day workout.
 He scored a 43 on the Wonderlic test at the combine, the top score for the group of prospects who took the test in Indianapolis.

 Denver Broncos

-2010 season: Rookie year
+2010 season

-Decker was drafted by the Denver Broncos in the third round with the 87th overall pick in the 2010 NFL Draft.
+Decker was selected by the Denver Broncos in the third round with the 87th overall pick in the 2010 NFL draft.
 He signed a four-year contract through 2013 worth $2,522,000.
 Due to foot surgery, Decker sat out during Broncos rookie mini-camp and OTA's.
-Broncos head coach Josh McDaniels said he hoped he'd be ready by the season's opener, “At this point we're going to err on the side of being real careful and not put them in a situation where (it’s) the last day of minicamp on June 13th and all of a sudden we have a foot injury," said McDaniels.
-"Hopefully, everybody will be ready by August.”
+Broncos head coach Josh McDaniels said he hoped he'd be ready by the season's opener, "At this point we're going to err on the side of being real careful and not put them in a situation where (it's) the last day of minicamp on June 13th and all of a sudden we have a foot injury," said McDaniels.
+"Hopefully, everybody will be ready by August."

 On July 27, 2010, the Broncos signed Decker to a four-year contract.
 In the preseason, Decker led all NFL rookies in receptions, but due to the Broncos' depth at receiver, Decker did not see much action in the offense until late in the regular season.
 He did contribute on special teams, however, recording seven special teams tackles while returning 17 kickoffs for 429 yards giving him 25.2 yards per return average.

 Toward the end of the season, the Broncos started to mix Decker into the offense more, after fellow rookie Demaryius Thomas went down with an injury.
 Decker finished his rookie season with six receptions for 106 yards and a touchdown.